jstedfast/MailKit/FAQ.md

 3. You will want to copy the original message's `References` header into the reply message's `References` header and then append the original message's `Message-Id` header.
 4. You will probably want to "quote" the original message's text in the reply.
-5. In case you are doing an automatic reply, you should additionally follow [RFC3834](https://www.rfc-editor.org/rfc/rfc3834) and set the `Auto-Submitted` value to `auto-replied`.
+5. If you are generating an automatic reply, you should also follow [RFC3834](https://www.rfc-editor.org/rfc/rfc3834) and set the `Auto-Submitted` value to `auto-replied`.

 If this logic were to be expressed in code, it might look something like this: